jahnvi-tanwar/ImageProcessing-multithreading-python/README.md

 # Task Performed

-- For this experiment blocks of 100, 200, 300, 400 and 500 files were given as input.
+- For this experiment blocks of 100, 200, 300, 400 and 500 image files were taken as input.
-- upper_file() function defined in upper_file.py and multithreading_upper_file.py was used to convert each alphabet in the file from lower case to upper case.
+- rgb_to_grayscale() function defined in gray_scale.py and multithreading_gray_scale.py was used to convert image in bgr format to grayscale using cvtColor() function of openCV module.
-- In upper_file.py program task was formed sequentially but in multithreading_upper_file.py the same task was performed with multithreading.
+- In gray_scale.py program task was formed sequentially but in multithreading_gray_scale.py the same task was performed with multithreading.
 To create threads ThreadPoolExecutor (from concurrent.futures module) was used.
 - In main.py program task is performed multiple times varying number of threads each time.
 This is done to find the optimal number of threads which will perform the task in less time.
-- plot_threads.py file is used to plot number of thread vs time graph which is result of main.py program (reportBundle/report_bundle).
+- plot_thread.py file is used to plot number of thread vs time graph which is result of main.py program (Report/report).
 - plot_graph.py file is used to plot  number of files vs time double line graph comparing the result of task performed with multithreading and without multithreading.

 # Observations